 Stockton Street Historic District Streetscape Infrastructure Project

-Hightstown, New Jersey was recently awarded $1.69 million federal Transportation Enhancement grant funding for their Stockton Street Historic District Streetscape Infrastructure Project.
+Hightstown, New Jersey was awarded a $1.69 million federal Transportation Enhancement grant for their Stockton Street Historic District Streetscape Infrastructure Project.
 The National Transportation Enhancement website has chosen to profile this project as a premier example of the use of TE funds for historic preservation.
-The project begins construction in August 2010.

 Click here to view the story in pictures about the Hightstown Historic District’s restoration and preservation project.